nabto/ionic-starter-nabto/README.md

 ## General

+### App crashes

+If you obtain crash reports where you can see Nabto is active during a crash, it is tempting to focus all efforts towards debugging some Nabto related aspect of the app.
+However, due to background processing in the Nabto SDK, you will often see traces of Nabto in crash reports - even if Nabto does not play a role in causing the crash.
+So a good first attempt is to disable the Nabto plugin if possible and see if this affects the app crash.

+If not possible to disable Nabto or if it does not help, try to simplify the app complexity and e.g. remove other plugins to the extend possible.
+Ideally when you need assistance from Nabto support, see if you can reproduce your problem with as few as possible modifications to the standard Nabto apps and include or reference a repo with such a simple modified app in your error report.

 ### Blank screen stuck at app startup

 This has been observed if using an app deployed with the